 Related article: The beginner's guide to small-business marketing online

 It’s a good idea to tailor your style guide to your brand to ensure enough detail is given for the really important elements.
 Take this example by Argento Wine.
 Since the logo for Argento will be displayed on numerous pieces of packaging, this manual goes into extreme detail about sizing, signatures and logo colours to ensure there are no errors in application.
 Check out Argento’s style guide here.

 06. Barnes & Noble

-This style guide is not an official set of guidelines for Barnes & Noble, but this doesn’t mean it’s not beautifully compiled and worth a read.
+This style guide is not an official set of guidelines for Barnes & Noble, but a project of Carolina Pistone for her industrial design class.
+It doesn’t mean it’s not beautifully compiled and worth a read.
 This fictional style guide is as meticulous as any real deal, it explains and deconstructs its’ primary logo, signatures and sub-brand logos in an informative and explanatory way.
 Topped off with a simple but beautiful design, this style guide provides an amazing template for a successful set of brand guidelines.
 Have a peruse of it via Issuu.

 With competition against the likes of Google, it makes sense that search engine Bing would have to have a strong set of style guidelines in order to keep their brand strong.
 Bing deconstructs and explains nearly every fact of their brand, right down to the search bar dimensions and composition.
 Bing also explains just about every decision to provide a manual that would be easy to follow and rules that are easy to replicate.
 Read through Bing’s manual over here.